Fingerpicking patterns

 Pattern 2

 This is similar to the first pattern.
-This is some more difficult since you are not going in the same direction.
+This is somewhat more difficult since you are not going in the same direction.

 Exercise on pattern with open strings: